Green Ribbon Schools Award Program

-The U.S. Department of Education's Green Ribbon Schools (ED-GRS) recognition award honors schools that are exemplary in reducing environmental impact and costs; improving the health and wellness of students and staff; and providing effective environmental and sustainability education, which incorporates science, technology, engineering, and mathematics (STEM), civic skills and green career pathways.
-The recognition award is part of a larger U.S. Department of Education (ED) effort to identify and disseminate knowledge about practices that are proven to result in improved student engagement, higher academic achievement, and graduation rates, and workforce preparedness, as well as a government-wide goal of increasing energy independence and economic security.
+The U.S. Department of Education's Green Ribbon Schools (ED-GRS) recognition award honors schools, school districts, and Institutes of Higher Education for excellence in resource efficiency, health and wellness, and environmental and sustainability education.
+The recognition award is part of a larger U.S. Department of Education (ED) effort to identify and communicate practices that result in improved student engagement, academic achievement, graduation rates, and workforce preparedness; and reinforces federal efforts to increase energy independence and economic security.

-K-12 public and private schools, early learning centers, and school districts are eligible for ED-GRS.
-In California, nominations for the award are made by the California Department of Education (CDE), with technical assistance from other state and federal agencies.
+California K-12 public and private schools, early learning centers, and school districts are eligible to seek ED-GRS nomination from the California Department of Education (CDE).
 To be considered for an ED-GRS nomination, follow the online application process described in the directions documents below.
-CDE may nominate up to four schools and one school district for ED-GRS.
+CDE may nominate up to five schools or districts for ED-GRS.
 If your school or district is selected as a California nominee, CDE staff will work with you to submit the nominee presentation form and package to ED for consideration.
-State nominees are announced by CDE in February, confirmed by ED in April, and celebrated in a Washington, D.C. award ceremony in July.
+State nominees are announced by CDE in February, confirmed by ED in April, and celebrated in a summer award ceremony.

 Application reviews will be based on the applicant's demonstrated progress towards reaching the goals of each of the three ED-GRS Pillars, which are: